mahmoudhusam/admin-dashboard-mern/README.md

 # MERN Stack Admin Dashboard

-This project is a MERN (MongoDB, Express, React, Node.js) Admin Dashboard application.
-It features a fully functional dashboard for managing and visualizing product and transaction data, complete with charts, tables, and comprehensive user insights.
+This project is a full-featured MERN (MongoDB, Express, React, Node.js) Admin Dashboard application.
+Designed for managing and visualizing product and transaction data, it offers a comprehensive set of tools for admins, including interactive charts, data tables, and detailed user insights

 ## Project Overview